poggit/libasynql/README.md

 });
 echo $this->getFoo();
 ```
-The result will be `bar` because the queries are ran in asynchronous, the code in the main thread will always <!-- Correct me if I'm wrong -->run faster than it.
+The result will be `bar` because the queries are run asynchronously.
+The code on the main thread will run faster than it.

-To make the code gives out a correct result, you have to ensure `$this->setFoo()` runs before `echo $this->getFoo()`.
-The appropriate way is to put into the callback function, just like below:
+To make the code give a correct result, you have to ensure `$this->setFoo()` runs before `echo $this->getFoo()`.
+The appropriate way is to move `getFoo()` into the callback function, just like below:
 ```php
 $this->database->executeGeneric("common.mistake.asynchronous", [], function() : void {
 	$this->setFoo();